 Rine Karr (rin-ē kär) (she/they) is a daydreamer—writing SF/F—by moonlight and a cog in the machine—copy editing—by daylight.
 In what feels like another lifetime, Rine studied anthropology and archaeology, international human rights, and Buddhist studies and art history at the undergraduate and graduate levels, as well as worked in museums.
 Now, Rine is never without a book and spends a lot of time meditating and musing on the universe.
 Rine grew up under the mist of three enormous waterfalls on the traditional land of the Haudenosaunee and Wenrohronon and, after living in Hong Kong and London, now lives in the shadow of the Rocky Mountains on the traditional land of the Arapaho, Cheyenne, Sioux, and Ute.
 Rine is currently—and almost always—in the midst of writing a novel.

-Rine has also moonlighted as a contributing writer at Girls in Capes, a chief copy editor and contributing writer at Women Write About Comics, as well as a blog formatter and financial administrator for WriteOnCon.
-In 2020, she participated in the Cybils Awards as a first round panelist for the Young Adult Fiction/Speculative Fiction category.
+Additionally, Rine has moonlighted as a contributing writer at Girls in Capes, a chief copy editor and contributing writer at the Eisner Award winning publication Women Write About Comics, and as a blog formatter and financial administrator for WriteOnCon.
+In 2020, Rine participated in the Cybils Awards as a first round panelist for the Young Adult Fiction/Speculative Fiction categories.